 Performance Management is a system intended to manage and monitor service delivery progress against identified strategic objectives and priorities.
-In accordance with legislative requirements and good business practices as informed by National Framework for Managing Programme Performance Information, the City has developed and implemented a performance management system which is constantly refined as the integrated planning process unfolds.
-The municipality targets, monitors, assesses and reviews organisational performance, which is currently not directly linked to individual employees' performance.
+In accordance with legislative requirements and good business practices as informed by National Framework for Managing Programme Performance Information; the City has developed and implemented a performance management system which is constantly refined as the integrated planning process unfolds.
+The municipality targets; monitors; assesses and reviews organisational performance, which is currently not directly linked to individual employees' performance.
+The City is in the process of linking performance to individual employees.